Jane Gordon, Duchess of Gordon: Kinrara House

 In 1799, Jane became depressed and ill.
-Her eldest son, George, the later George Gordon, 5th Duke of Gordon, had gone off to the wars, and she wrote in a letter to a friend: “Oh where and oh where has my highland laddie gone?”
+Her eldest son, George, the later George Gordon, 5th Duke of Gordon, had gone off to the wars, and she wrote in a letter to a friend: "Oh where and oh where has my highland laddie gone?"
 Her second son, Alexander (1785–1808), died at 23, and her husband had moved his mistress, Jane Christie, into Gordon Castle and built a small house on the Spey, called Kinrara, for his estranged wife.
 Jane lived there for the next six years, continuing her entertaining and partying.

+Kinrara House is now a listed building.
+In its grounds are monuments in memory of Jane Gordon and her son, the 5th Duke.